• Skip to primary navigation

 For the caramel simple syrup:

 • In a small saucepan, combine the ½ cup salted caramel sauce and ½ cup water, mixing until smooth.
-Cook over medium heat until just simmering.
+Cook over low heat until just steaming.
 Remove from heat, pour into a glass jar or other heatproof container, and set aside until cool.
 When cool, cover and place in the refrigerator until ready to use.

 For the salted sweet cream cold foam: